CDTDigital/ADPQ/README.md

 **How we handled the specific RFI Requirements**

- A. Assigned one (1) leader and gave that person authority and responsibility - Team Agile Six was lead by Product Owner/Manager Robert Rasmussen who had complete responsibility for the product as well as the team.
+ A. Team Agile Six was lead by Product Owner/Manager Robert Rasmussen who had complete responsibility for the product as well as the team.
 Mr. Rasmussen is a certified Product Owner, Scrum Master, Project Manager and Scrum Coach (CSPO, CSM, PMP, CSP, PSPO2, PSM).

-b.
-Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5) of the labor categories - Team Agile Six was cross-functional and included (see our website www.agile6.com for profiles):
+B. Team Agile Six was cross-functional and included (see our website www.agile6.com for profiles):

 Robert Rasmussen - Product Manager, Agile Coach
 Ernie Ramirez - Agile Coach, Content Writer